malizad/malizad.github.io/research.md

 ### Spatial Social Networks

 While the importance of spatial proximity encourages us to consider the geographical properties of the individuals into the models, the availability of geo-coded data from social media enables us to validate the results of our computational models.
 Hence, incorporating the geographical properties of the agents into computational models of social behavior is a promising extension which helps us to analyze the spatial correlates of a given complex behavior.
-Co-authored with Professor [Claudio Cioffi-Revilla](http://css.gmu.edu/node/8?q=node/16) and Dr. [Andrew Crooks](http://css.gmu.edu/node/8?q=node/10) from George Mason University, I have proposed a spatial version of the three well-known network model including the Erdös-Rényi, Watts-Strogatz, and Barabási-Albert.
+Co-authored with Professor [Claudio Cioffi-Revilla](http://css.gmu.edu/node/8?q=node/16) and Dr. [Andrew Crooks](http://css.gmu.edu/node/8?q=node/10) from George Mason University, I proposed spatial versions of the three well-known network models including the Erdös-Rényi, Watts-Strogatz, and Barabási-Albert.
 We assume that nodes have geographical coordinates, are uniformly distributed over an m × m Cartesian space, and long-distance connections are penalized.
 This project aims to build a foundation for developing more spatially explicit agent-based models of social applications.

 <p align="center">